 By slowing, storing and filtering runoff, these actions will help reduce combined sewer overflows and discharge of contaminants and sediment to local waterways.
 This work will reduce property damage and health risks associated with flooding and reduce municipal costs of managing and treating stormwater.
 In addition, it will improve habitat for many fish, birds and other wildlife and promote safe and economically important public uses associated with the river systems of the region.

-- Adding more than 4.3 million gallons of stormwater storage capacity;
+- Adding more than 4.5 million gallons of stormwater storage capacity

-- Enhancing 1,258 acres of riparian, wetland and upland habitat;
+- Enhancing 1,453 acres of riparian, wetland and upland habitat

-- Improving 9,280 feet of instream and riparian habitat; and
+- Improving 9,280 feet of instream and riparian habitat

-- Adding or improving nearly 22 acres of new public park space
+- Adding or improving 71 acres of public green space